 Sunset Cinema is a series of free outdoor movies that take place in the plaza outside Vancouver’s Queen Elizabeth Theatre on Wednesday evenings in the summer.

-For a list of free films showing in different communities around the Lower Mainland, see our article about Free Vancouver Outdoor Movies.
+See our article about Free Vancouver Outdoor Movies for a list of free films showing in different communities around the Lower Mainland.
 Other articles that might be of interest include Vancouver on a Budget, Free Events in July, and Free Lower Mainland Outdoor Concerts.
-To learn about the films happening outside the Queen Elizabeth Theatre this summer, continue reading.
+Continue reading to learn about the films that screened outside the Queen Elizabeth Theatre this past summer.

 Vancouver’s Sunset Cinema